3q5i/artix-install/README.md

 # artix-install

-A simple TUI installer for Artix Linux with dinit(Currently supports dinit.
-Other init systems may be added in the future.) that gives you a minimal, (mostly) bloat-free system without sacrificing convenience.
+A simple TUI installer for Artix Linux with dinit or openrc that gives you a minimal, (mostly) bloat-free system without sacrificing convenience.

 ## Why would I choose this over the official installer?